boringandsad/undercovidreams/README.md

 # Undercovidreams

+_Undercovidreams_ lets you empathize with other people's inner worlds by listening to their voices telling their own dreams whilst immersing yourself in a night sky full of stars.

+# Concept

 Undercovidreams is a night sky where each star is a dream collected in Italy during the severe lockdown of 2020.
 By interrogating the stars you can navigate the imagery of people who have suddenly found